Stobart (logistics company): History

 The business was started by Eddie Stobart in the late 1940s as an agricultural business in Cumbria.
 His son, Edward Stobart Junior, started working for his father's contracting business delivering agricultural material in the region.
 The first truck bought by Eddie Stobart in 1960 was painted post-office red and Brunswick green with yellow lettering.
 These colours were used for subsequent vehicles up to 1969.
-The company was incorporated as Eddie Stobart Ltd. on 23 November 1970 as a haulage firm, and Eddie Stobart controlled the organisation fully until 1973, when, at the age of 19, Edward Stobart took the place of CEO.
-In 1976, Eddie retired and Edward took full control of the road haulage business and the name Eddie Stobart Ltd in 1976, becoming Chairman.
+The company was incorporated as Eddie Stobart Ltd on 23 November 1970 as a haulage firm, and Eddie Stobart controlled the organisation fully until 1973, when, at the age of 19, Edward Stobart became CEO.
+In 1976 Eddie retired and Edward took full control of the road haulage business and the name Eddie Stobart Ltd in 1976, becoming Chairman.

 By 1985 Edward Stobart owned 26 vehicles.
 The business was characterised by its Tautliner bodies.
-In order to maintain brand image, in the 1980s, the company had a policy that all drivers must wave back and honk their horn in the traditional truck-driver fashion when signalled by a passer-by or "Eddie spotter" to do so.
+In order to maintain brand image, in the 1980s the company had a policy that all drivers must wave back and honk their horn in the traditional truck-driver fashion when signalled by a passer-by or "Eddie spotter" to do so.

-On 1 April 1987, the company opened a depot in the English Midlands at Burnaston.
+On 1 April 1987 the company opened a depot in the English Midlands at Burnaston.

 By 2002 the company was experiencing financial difficulties caused by the fuel crisis.
 In 2001 the haulage business had posted its first loss, with the fan club making more money than the haulage business.

-On 15 October 2003, it was announced that Eddie Stobart was to be sold to WA Developments, a civil engineering company that specialised in railway maintenance, based in Appleby-in-Westmorland, Cumbria.
-At the time, Eddie Stobart was 55% owned by Edward Stobart and 45% owned by his brother William.
+On 15 October 2003 it was announced that Eddie Stobart was to be sold to WA Developments, a civil engineering company that specialised in railway maintenance, based in Appleby-in-Westmorland, Cumbria.
+At the time Eddie Stobart was 55%-owned by Edward Stobart and 45%-owned by his brother William.
 WA Developments was 27% owned by William and 73% owned by William's school friend, brother-in-law and business partner Andrew Tinkler.
 In effect, therefore, William Stobart's stake in Eddie Stobart was reduced from 45% to 27%.

-After a series of takeovers, the Stobart company developed from a haulage company to a logistics company known as the Stobart Group, obtaining a stock market listing without an initial public offering through a reverse takeover of the property and ports company the Westbury Property Fund in 2007.
+After a series of takeovers the Stobart company developed from a haulage company to a logistics company known as the Stobart Group, obtaining a stock-market listing without an initial public offering through a reverse takeover of the property and ports company the Westbury Property Fund in 2007.